explosiveHobo/GravSim/README.md

 - You can click 'S' to save a serialized copy of all bodies and their info, then load it later with 'L'

 KNOWN PROBLEMS

 - Clickboxes for bodies, particularly very small or very large ones, being too big

 - Fullscreen mode acting wonky on some machines

 - Lag spikes when asteroids rapidly combine to form planets

-- Font not loading (because I actually didn't include the code to read it in yet :p)
+- Font not loading (because I didn't include the code to read it in yet :p)